ptomato/ptomato.github.com/about/about-me-resume.md

 - at [Stack Overflow Careers](http://careers.stackoverflow.com/philipchimento)

 Sorry, but there is no PDF version available for download here.
-However, feel free to request one.
+However, feel free to request one: philip dot chimento at gmail dot com.